pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 %}

 **Challenge #3.3.F: Speed ticket** ⸺ Can you verify the speed value with an experiment?
-Make a program with one speed configuration block and one block to drive straight for 10 meters (10000 mm).
+Make a program with one Configuration block and one block to drive straight for 10 meters (10000 mm).
 Verify that it drives the required distance, and measure the duration with the stopwatch on your phone.
 Calculate the speed as 10000 / ``T``, where ``T`` is the measured time in seconds.
 Does